wiaidp/MDFA-tutorial/README.md

-Generality — classical linear forecasting methods emerge as special cases, which can then be refined to reflect specific research priorities
+Generality — classical linear forecasting methods emerge as special cases, which can then be refined to reflect specific research priorities (customization)